-The reason this is a favourite question of interviewers, is because any sort of work environment will consist of teamwork.
+The reason this is a favorite question of interviewers is that any sort of work environment will consist of teamwork.
 Your ability to communicate, adapt, cooperate and work in harmony with the rest of your team players will help shape the rest of your work life in the firm.

 While it might be a fact that some people prefer to work alone, and might also be more productive when working solo, you must learn to also work as a team.
 If you are unable to work as a team, you must reconsider applying for a job where it is essential to be a team player.

 Keep An Incident Ready Which Proves Your Abilities As A Good Team player

 In this sort of a situation, try and remember incidents where you have been able to handle difficult situations in teamwork, how you have been able to maintain harmony in the team, overcome communication barriers, and successfully completed a team project.

 The interviewer will assess these qualities and base his opinions on them regarding how productive you would be for the firm.
-If he judges that you do not possess the necessary qualities to work as a team, it might cause a hitch in the interview process.
+If the judges that you do not possess the necessary qualities to work as a team, it might cause a hitch in the interview process.